fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```csharp

+    // void AddTransaction(Transaction transaction, TransactionProcessedCallback? transactionProcessedCallback = null);
     void AddTransaction(Transaction transaction, Action<Transaction>? transactionProcessedCallback = null);

     ```

 1. Open the Bank.cs file.

-    You can replace the `CustomerComparison` delegate with `Func<BankCustomer, BankCustomer, int>`, which is a strongly typed delegate that takes two `BankCustomer` objects and returns an integer.
+    You will be replacing the `CustomerComparison` delegate with `Func<BankCustomer, BankCustomer, int>`, which is a strongly typed delegate that takes two `BankCustomer` objects and returns an integer.

 1. Scroll to the top of the file and then comment out the custom delegate definition: